What is Spinal Shock?

 Spinal cord injuries vary greatly from person to person, and can change in response to physical therapy.
 Moreover, it’s difficult to predict the prognosis until swelling diminishes.
-Thus the early days of treatment center around stabilization, future planning, and adjustment to the shock of an SCI.
+Thus the early days of treatment center around stabilization, future planning, and adjustment to the shock of a SCI.

-Long-Term Prognosis After Spinal Shock
+Prognosis of Spinal Shock

 Spinal cord injuries tend to change over time.
 The more severely compressed the spinal cord is, the less likely full recovery will be.
-And if the spinal cord is severed, full recovery is extremely unlikely.
+If the spinal cord is severed, full recovery is extremely unlikely.
 The location of the injury is also a good indicator of prognosis.
 The lower the injury is, the less severe the mobility and other impairments will be.

 Some people experience a spontaneous recovery after a spinal shock and spinal cord injury.
 But for most, recovery is directly related to treatment.
 Long-term treatments for spinal cord injury-related spinal shock include:

 - Physical and occupational therapy to help you regain functioning.
-Therapy acts as a training regimen that helps your body work around its injuries.
+Therapy acts as a training regimen that helps your body to work around its injuries.
 In some cases, physical therapy can encourage the development of new neurons.